Frank Chapot

-Francis Davis "Frank" Chapot (February 24, 1932 – June 20, 2016) was an American equestrian who competed at six consecutive Olympic Games - from 1956 to 1976 - and won two silver medals in team show jumping, at Rome 1960 and Munich 1972.
+Francis Davis Chapot (February 24, 1932 – June 20, 2016) was an American equestrian who competed at six consecutive Olympic Games - from 1956 to 1976 - and won two silver medals in team show jumping, at Rome 1960 and Munich 1972.
 Chapot was chef d'equipe of the American equestrian team from 1980 to 2004, leading them to their first Olympic team gold at Los Angeles 1984.
 Additionally, he coached the American show jumping team from 1968 until his retirement in 2005.
 Chapot is also known for breeding and training Gem Twist, a champion showjumper named World's Best Horse in 1990.
 In later life, Chapot became a jump course designer and judge.
 In 2001, he was awarded the United States Equestrian Federation's Lifetime Achievement Award for his contributions to horse sport.

 Early life and education

 Chapot was born in Camden, New Jersey to Frank Joseph Chapot, a salesman, and his wife Dorothy Davis Chapot.
 Chapot was raised in Walpack Township, New Jersey, on his family's farm.
 He graduated from nearby Pingry School in 1950.
 He earned a bachelor's degree at the Wharton School of the University of Pennsylvania in 1955.